Blueberry Maple Bran Muffins

 Instructions

-2. In a large bowl, whisk together the flours, wheat bran, baking powder, baking soda, salt and cinnamon.
+• In a large bowl, whisk together the 1 cup (130 g) of the all-purpose flour, the wheat flour, wheat bran (or wheat germ), baking powder, baking soda, salt, and cinnamon.

-4. Rinse the blueberries and toss them in a small bowl with 2 teaspoons flour until they are well-coated (they need to be wet in order for the flour to stick).
-Using a ladle or half-cup measure, scoop the batter into the muffin cups until they are about three-quarters full.
-Using your hands, evenly distribute the berries into the muffins, pressing them just beneath the surface of the batter (about 5 berries per muffin).
-If you leave them showing, they will create holes in the muffins.
-Carefully fill the empty cups in each muffin tin half-way with water.
+• Rinse the blueberries and toss them in a small bowl with the remaining 2 teaspoons of flour until they are well-coated (the blueberries need to be wet in order for the flour to stick).
+Add them to the batter and fold gently with a spatula until evenly distributed.
+Using a ladle or ⅓-cup measure, scoop the batter into the muffin cups until they are almost full.

-5. Bake for 20-25 minutes, rotating pans midway through, until golden brown and crisp around the edges.
-Cool in the pan for 5 minutes, then turn muffins out onto wire rack.
+• Bake for 25 to 30 minutes, until golden brown and crisp around the edges.
+Cool in the pan for 5 minutes, then turn muffins out onto a wire rack.
 Serve warm.
-Store leftover muffins in an airtight container and reheat before serving.
-(To reheat, wrap muffins in aluminum foil and place in 400°F degree oven for 10-15 minutes.)
+Store leftover muffins in an airtight container at room temperature for up to 2 days and reheat before serving.
+(To reheat, wrap muffins in aluminum foil and place in a 350°F/175°C oven for 10 to 15 minutes.)

 Nutrition Information